Mintz Law Firm

 Two and three years may seem like enough time to file a claim, but two or three years can pass by in the blink of an eye.
 The longer you wait to file a claim, the more you risk losing your legal right to pursue fair compensation.
 Additionally, waiting too long may affect the evidence.
 Witnesses may forget the events, or paperwork may get lost over time.
 To preserve evidence and protect yourself, contact a personal injury lawyer as soon as possible to begin your claim process.

-The Benefits of Working With an Aurora Personal Injury Lawyer
+The Benefits of Working With an Aurora, CO Personal Injury Lawyer

 While a personal injury claim may seem straightforward, insurance adjusters can complicate the process.
 You may be entitled to financial compensation, but the liable party’s insurance company will not be eager to pay you anything.
 It’s not uncommon for insurance companies to offer lower settlement offers than the claim's actual value or flat out deny the claim.
-Working with an Aurora personal injury lawyer protects your legal rights and ensures that someone in your corner is fighting for your best interests.
-An Aurora personal injury lawyer can:
+Working with an Aurora personal injury attorney protects your legal rights and ensures that someone in your corner is fighting for your best interests.
+Mintz Law Firm's dedicated attorneys can:

 - Explain your legal rights and the best way to recover financial compensation